takuyakikuchi/hashnode/clbrxdb8f000108l1ay6na9m3.md

 This article is a transcript of the author's LT presentation at the meet-up held on 12/17/2022 to celebrate the 1st anniversary of the official Japanese version of Stack Overflow. <br>
 The content of my presentation was to introduce the good things I felt since I started contributing to Stack Overflow.
 (I use "contribute" in the sense of asking questions, answering questions, and voting.)

-# The good things I've felt since I started contributing to Stack Over Flow.
+# The good things I've felt since I started contributing to Stack Over Flow

 ## 1\.
 Learn by answering 📖